FAQ - General

 How do I set a default account on the platform?

-If you have multiple accounts under a particular username and wish to change the default account, please go to the upper right-corner of the platform and select Setup>Application Settings>General and click the drop down box next to ‘Default account’ to make your selection.
-Once you are done, click ‘OK’.
+If you have multiple accounts under a particular username and wish to change the default account, please go to the upper right-corner of the platform and select Setup>Application Settings>General>Account and click the drop down box next to "Default account" to make your selection.
+Once you are done, click "Apply Settings".
 You will then want to be sure and save your workspace so these settings are retained.
-Go to Setup>Save Workspace As to save a new workspace or resave an existing workspace.
+Go to Setup>Save Workspace As… to save a new workspace or resave an existing workspace.

 Where can I check the margin requirements/trading hours for Futures?

-You can view margin requirements, trading hours, and other futures product specs by logging into www.tdameritrade.com and navigating to Trade>Futures.
+You can view trading hours and other futures product specs on the TD Ameritrade website.

 How do I link my accounts?

 You could do this through the TD Ameritrade website.

 Log into the account then follow Client Services>My Profile>Link Accounts>Link my accounts>Grant access.
 Please note, you must accept the Account Linking Agreement prior to submitting an access request.
 Once entered, the person getting the link request would have to log in and follow the same steps to approve any linking requests pending review.